Last Updated May 15, 2021

 While this piece of tactical wear is worn to stop bullets, it has also become a popular accessory in the fitness world.
 The vests can be worn with additional weight to add resistance to a workout routine, and you sweat a lot more while wearing them.

-Plate carriers are versatile pieces of equipment that can be used in many scenarios.
+Plate carriers are versatile pieces of equipment that can be used in many scenario.

 When you are buying a plate carrier, there are a few different options that you should know about.
 Your choice will mainly come down to what you plan on using the plate carrier for.